 European oil refiners including Total, BP, Eni and SOCAR have all had allocations for additional Saudi crude oil supplies in April confirmed, the sources said.

 Saudi Aramco declined to comment.
 Total, BP, Eni and SOCAR did not immediately respond to Reuters requests for comment.

-Brent crude prices were on track for their biggest weekly fall since the 2008 financial crisis on Friday as investors fretted over the impact of the virus on demand and the Russian-Saudi price war.
-(Reporting by Olga Yagova; Editing by Dmitry Zhdannikov, Jan Harvey and David Evans)
+Brent crude was on track for its worst week since the 2008 financial crisis on Friday as investors fretted over the impact of the virus on demand and the Russian-Saudi price war.
+(Reporting by Olga Yagova; Editing by Dmitry Zhdannikov and Jan Harvey)